Terreii/hoodie-plugin-store-crypto/docs/api.md

 __*This will not unlock the cryptoStore!*__

-Rejects if there is already a local or remote `hoodiePluginCryptoStore/salt` or `_design/cryptoStore/salt` doc!
+Rejects if there is already a local or remote `hoodiePluginCryptoStore/salt` doc!

 Rejects with: